 Extent to Which FNS Meets Those Concerns

 This rule has been reviewed under Executive Order 12988, Civil Justice Reform.
 This rule has a preemptive effect with respect to any State or local laws, regulations or policies which conflict with its provisions or which would otherwise impede its full implementation.
-This rule is not intended to have retroactive effect unless so specified in the Effective Date paragraph of this rule.
-Prior to any judicial challenge to the provisions of this rule or the application of its provisions, all applicable administrative procedures under section 210.18(q) must be exhausted.
+This rule is not intended to have retroactive effect unless so specified in the Effective Date paragraph of this or the final rule.
+Prior to any judicial challenge to the provisions of this rule or the application of its provisions, all applicable administrative procedures must be exhausted.

 Civil Rights Impact Analysis

-FNS has reviewed this final rule in accordance with the Department Regulation 4300-4, “Civil Rights Impact Analysis,” to identify any major civil rights impacts the rule might have on children on the basis of race, color, national origin, sex, age or disability.
+FNS has reviewed this interim rule in accordance with the Department Regulation 4300-4, “Civil Rights Impact Analysis,” to identify any major civil rights impacts the rule might have on children on the basis of race, color, national origin, sex or disability.
 After a careful review of the rule's intent and provisions, FNS has determined that it does not affect the participation of protected individuals in the National School Lunch and School Breakfast Programs.

 Paperwork Reduction Act